 This information includes the drawings for the project, a full set of construction details, verification that the building has been constructed as per these details, this is usually done by a series of site photos at different stages, a copy of the window and door order confirmation, datasheets for all insulation materials used throughout the project, a copy of the air-tightness test results, commissioning information for all main systems such as the MVHR unit, and so on.

 As part of the certification process, you should have a certified passive house designer working on the design of the building with an approved PHI certifier overseeing the process and verifying the results.
 The completed information is then submitted to the PHI for approval and the Passive House certificate and door plaque is issued.
+You can find out more about certification here.

 You did it, you’ve survived your Self Build experience and you’ve just moved into your new Passive House.
 What should you expect?